happo/happo.io/README.md

 - `CURRENT_SHA` - the sha of the current HEAD
 - `CHANGE_URL` - a link back to the change

+The CHANGE_URL variable should be a url to the pull request or the commit.
+For Happo to update the GitHub pull request panel with the camparison status  use the pull request url.
+This is also used by Happo to update the comparisons' and reports' "Trigged by `commit message`" line on the dashboard.

 ```json
 {
   "scripts": {